- How to open an Excel document and retain the leading zeros

 - Size of backup (Note: The size of the new backup should be higher than the previous one.)

-- In the Paladin POS Data Viewer window, click the Inventory tab, and then click the Import tab.
+- Select the Inventory tab, and then click the Import tab.

 - Click Load File, browse to the tab delimited file that you want to import, select the file, and then click Open.